-The Faculty of Humanities at Leiden University invites applications for a PhD fellowship, funded by the Isaac Alfred Ailion Foundation in the field of Japan Studies.
-Japan Studies is understood here as a division of area studies involved in social sciences and humanities research on Japan, and includes projects related to the Japanese language, culture, history, literature, art, music, politics, economy and science.
-The fellowship will be for four fulltime years, starting September 2020 or as soon as possible thereafter.
+The Faculty of Humanities at Leiden University invites applications for a PhD fellowship, funded by the Isaac Alfred Ailion Foundation (IAAF) in the field of Japan Studies.
+Japan Studies is understood here as a division of area studies involved in social sciences and humanities research on Japan, and includes projects related to the Japanese language, culture, society, history, literature, art, music, politics, economy and science.
+The fellowship will be for four fulltime years, starting September 2022 or as soon as possible thereafter.
 Only holders of BA and/or MA degree from Japan Studies at Leiden University are eligible to apply.
 Especially candidates with an interest in social sciences are encouraged to apply.

 IAAF was founded in 1983 by Leiden University after a generous bequest by Ms Mabel Ailion, in memory of her father Isaac Alfred Ailion.
 The Foundation has as one of its aims to further the field of Japan studies at Leiden University.